rusrushal13/Servify_assignment/README.md

 - Documentation: A pdf document in the directory

-- Code: You will find the code of assignment in the Code directory.(Ingestion part wasn't able to complete the streams part yet)
+- Code: You will find the code of assignment in the Code directory.(Ingestion part only wasn't able to complete the streams part yet)